Rajarshi1001/XUVI_Astro/README.md

 # Submission Guidelines for this Project

-This repository is meant for submission of the assignments of the __XUVI_Astro__ Summer Project offered by the **Astronomy Club**, IITK.The assignemnts will be released on a weekly basis through the official **AstroClubiitk** repository and the submission are expected to be made through this repository.
+This repository is meant for submission of the assignments of the __XUVI_Astro__ Summer Project offered by the **Astronomy Club**, IITK.The assignments will be released on a weekly basis through the official **AstroClubiitk** repository and the submission are expected to be made through this repository.

 Firstly, fork this repository and clone it on your local machine using `git clone`